 Jonathan relocated from Brooklyn to the Berkshires, which enabled him to finally earn his driver’s license at the tender age of 34.
 When not maneuvering winding country roads with great aplomb, he’s writing, editing, performing, and spending an inordinate amount of time upside down (which he’d like to think doesn’t get in the way of his ability to stay grounded).
 Jonathan is also a certified yoga teacher, having earned his 200-hour certification through OM Yoga Center.

-Danny has studied and practiced extensively in both Kripalu and Anusara Yoga®.
-He blends a mix of skillful alignment cues, playful postures, and creative vinyasa flow sequences to facilitate a heart-opening journey of conscious inquiry.
-Danny was a faculty member at Kripalu from 2006–2011, teaching classes and workshops, and he was involved in Kripalu’s teacher training programs.
-He currently leads 200-hour yoga teacher trainings in Southern California and 500-hour advanced trainings in India, works with private clients, and teaches yoga and wellness courses at Williams College.
-Danny is committed to and passionate about supporting people in self-discovery, inner wisdom, and the art of living yoga.
+Danny has studied and practiced extensively in Kripalu, Anusara, and Vinyasa yoga.
+He blends skillful alignment cues, playful postures, and creative flows to facilitate a heart-opening journey of conscious inquiry.
+Danny was a faculty member at Kripalu from 2006–2011, teaching classes, workshops, and segments of Kripalu’s teacher training programs.
+He currently leads 200-Hour yoga teacher trainings nationwide for Yoga Six and a 500-Hour advanced training in India.
+Danny is the author of Nourishing the Teacher and is in the process of completing his second book The 6 Qualities of Consciousness.

 John teaches nutrition in Kripalu’s Healthy Living programs.
 He holds a doctorate in food and nutrition sciences from the University of Maine and a Master of Public Health from the University of North Carolina.
 John served as nutritionist at Canyon Ranch in the Berkshires and is currently on the faculty of the Center for Mind-Body Medicine.
 A frequent lecturer on topics including weight loss, detoxification, and chronic disease treatment and prevention, John is also a passionate mountain climber who reached the top of Mt.
 Everest as part of a two-man team.

-Stephen is Director of the Institute for Extraordinary Living.
+Stephen is Senior Scholar-in-Residence and a Kripalu Ambassador.
 He is a Western-trained psychotherapist who writes and teaches about the relationship between Western psychological paradigms and the Eastern contemplative traditions.
 Stephen holds degrees from Amherst College and Boston College.
 He did graduate and postgraduate training in psychoanalytic psychotherapy in the Boston area, where he practiced for many years before joining the staff at Kripalu.
 In its 25th anniversary edition, Yoga Journal named him one of the most important innovators in the developing field of American yoga.

 Janna Delgado, RYT 500, is a senior faculty member at Kripalu.
 An Ayurvedic Yoga Specialist, Kripalu Yoga teacher, and AFAA-certified personal trainer and fitness instructor, Janna is Director of Yoga in the Schools for the Institute for Extraordinary Living (IEL).
 Formerly a program leader for the IEL’s Yoga for Weight Loss program, Janna is currently the Program Advisor for Kripalu’s Healthy Living immersion program Fitness and Yoga Retreat and leads workshops for Kripalu’s R&R Retreat program.
 She is a regular contributor to Kripalu publications.